 Serving Our Community

-Currently, our attorneys are involved with more than 60 organizations.
-At any given time, Berliner Cohen, LLP has financially supported over thirty community agencies with significant gifts.
-Berliner Cohen’s commitment to the community is not limited to financial resources.
-Our attorneys draw from their involvement in local organizations to assist these community agencies in matters including planned giving, governance, employment issues, and directives including advanced health care.
+Our attorneys and staff are involved with and support more than 70 organizations.
+At any given time, Berliner Cohen has financially supported over thirty community agencies with significant gifts.
+Our commitment to the community is not limited to financial resources, as attorneys draw from their involvement in local organizations to assist these community agencies in matters including planned giving, governance, employment issues, and directives including advanced health care.
 Our commitment is to enhance these organizations, promote their sustainability, and augment the services they provide to clients and donors.

-Each holiday season, Berliner Cohen, LLP adopts families from local organizations, including the Bill Wilson Center, for members of our community most in need of assistance.
+Each holiday season, Berliner Cohen adopts families from local organizations, including the Bill Wilson Center, for members of our community most in need of assistance.
 In recent years, we have worked with many organizations, including the following:

 Awards